Kanni Rasi: Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali, Vairamuthu, Gangai Amaran and Kuruvikkarambai Shanmugam.
-The song "Sugaraagamae" is set in the Manirangu raga.
+The music was composed by Ilaiyaraaja.
+The song "Sugaraagamae" is set in the Carnatic raga Manirangu.

 Reception

-Jayamanmadhan of Kalki wrote Pandiarajan in his debut completely reminds of his mentor K. Bhagyaraj.
-The critic also praised the humour, performances of Prabhu and Revathi and Ilayaraja's music but felt if the director had not slipped towards the end, the film would have been a hundred days.
+Jayamanmadhan (a duo) of Kalki wrote Pandiarajan in his debut completely reminds of his mentor K. Bhagyaraj.
+The duo also praised the humour, performances of Prabhu and Revathi and Ilaiyaraaja's music but felt if the director had not slipped towards the end, the film would have been a hundred days.
+Balumani of Anna praised acting, humour, cinematography, music and direction.